JackInABot/JackInABots-Vector-Utilities/README.md

     ├── RainbowEyes.py
     └── Megaphone.py
 ```
-`main.py` is setup to act as a testing environment for the utilites included in the repo. `main.py` is **not essential** to the functionality of the Utilities and **can be deleted** if you would prefer it not exist.
+`main.py` is setup to act as a testing environment for the utilities included in the repo. `main.py` is **not essential** to the functionality of the Utilities and **can be deleted** if you would prefer it not exist.
 For more information on what the utilities do, check the wiki!

 ## 4. Feedback of any kind
 This project is open to any feedback you have, suggestions or bug highlighting.
-You can hopefully reach me on here if you go the the issues tab and speak your mind there.
-If it isn't set up yet i'm sorry, this is my first git repo, I will figure it out soon :)
+You can hopefully reach me on here if you go the issues tab and speak your mind there.
+If it isn't set up yet I’m sorry, this is my first git repo, I will figure it out soon :)

 ## 5. Documentation
-All documentation, including an overview of the utilities and thair purpose, to the intricate details of how all the methods work and what thair arguments do, can be found in the wiki.
+All documentation, including an overview of the utilities and their purpose, to the intricate details of how all the methods work and what their arguments do, can be found in the wiki.

 ## 6. Copyright and legal stuffs
 All copyright goes to Anki.
 As the SDK is freely available I am under the assumption it is allowed to develop software that relies on it.
 This is a pet project and will not be commercialised or monetised in any way.
 I am doing this because it is fun! :)